soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

  Higher Dimensionality reduction still remains a problem.
 As we will see later, I will outline a way to use sophisticated  optimizers to solve just that.

 The only thing I can compare it with was when during the early days of RNNs, LSTMs and transformer models, was that of number of parametres was the talk of the town.
 The focus was solely on building bigger brains.
 Who could come up with models with more parametres.
 The parameter count between GPT, GPT-2 and other models  were the primary focus.
 As the years went on , we developed better attention mechanisms with the transformer models, found out ways to perform inference on 70B, 405B parameter models by using different kinds of approximation methods,  precision methods, FLOP utilization techniques and the focus shifted from just the number of parametres to performance on  benchmarks.
 It has also helped us to build and understand GPTs on a much more granular level.
+As I have also learned building [BabyGPT](https://github.com/soumyadip1995/BabyGPT)

 This is the same kind of attention shift that we need from using deterministic systems to probabilistic systems.